Anders-Markvardsen/deltaflow-on-artiq/docs/index.rst

 - [Optional] Get familiar with |Deltasimulator|_ and |Deltamodels|_ by
   following their manuals.
-  At the moment they do not provide in-depth information and meant to be explained later.
+  At the moment they do not provide in-depth information.

 - Go through :doc:`examples` to learn about Deltaflow-on-ARTIQ by doing the same Rabi Oscillations Demo in 3 different ways: